UBC Wiki Instructor Guide

 Tips

-• Please avoid using special characters in the page title, as these characters will not work properly.
+- Please avoid using special characters in the page title.
+These characters will not work properly in titles.

-• Once your page is created, you can create subpages for it, so long as you are not using the "Main" namespace.
-In the web browser address bar, put a forward slash ("/") after the page address, type in the title for the subpage, and press enter.
+- Once your page is created, you can create subpages for it using your browser—so long as you are not using the "Main" namespace.
+In the web browser address bar, put a forward slash ("/") after the page address, type in the title for the subpage (e.g., "wiki.ubc.ca/Course:Math100/Module1"), and press enter.

 Edit a UBC Wiki page

-• You can edit your content with a visual editor or wikitext editor.
+- You can edit your content with the default visual editor or click Wikitext to use the wikitext editor.
 Wikitext (or wiki markup language) is like a simplified version of HTML, while the visual editor is an online rich text editor like what you use in Microsoft Word.

 Tips

-• Every time you save your changes, a new version of the page will be saved.
-You can always revert to a previous version using the page history feature.
+- Every time you save your changes, a new version of the page will be saved.
+You can always check or revert to a previous version using the page history feature.

-3. Read the image explaining what kinds of copyright permissions your files should have, and click Next.
+- Read the image explaining what kinds of copyright permissions your files should have, then click Next.

-4. Click Select a media file to upload and locate the file on your computer.
+- Click Select media files to upload and locate the file on your computer.

-8. Provide descriptive details for the file, and click Next.
+- Provide descriptive details for the file and click Publish files.

-9. To use the file in a wiki page, copy the embed code that appears after you upload the image.
-You can then follow the instructions above for editing a page and paste this code in where you'd like the file on your page.
+- To use the file in a wiki page, copy the embed code that appears after you upload the image.
+You can then follow the instructions above for editing a page and paste this code where you'd like the file to appear on your page.

 Tips

-• All of the files you upload need to be either in the public domain or openly licensed (e.g., using a Creative Commons License), since the UBC Wiki is open for anyone to view.
+- Since the UBC Wiki is open for anyone to view, all of the files that you upload need to be either in the public domain or openly licensed.
 If you upload your own file, you will have to agree to upload your work under a Creative Commons License.

-• You can use existing media from the Wikimedia Commons with the insert media function.
-The Wikimedia Commons contains over 200 million open-licensed images.
+- You can use existing media from the Wikimedia Commons with the insert media function.
+The Wikimedia Commons contains over 200 million openly licensed images.

-• Although you can't upload videos directly, you can embed videos in UBC Wiki from video-streaming platforms such as Kaltura.
+- Although you can't upload videos directly, you can embed content like videos in UBC Wiki.
+Use a video-streaming platform such as Kaltura to host the video.

 Add a citation to a UBC Wiki page

-4. Click the Cite drop-down menu, and select the type of reference you want to add.
+- Click the Cite drop-down and select the type of reference you want to add.

-5. Fill in the information, and click Insert.
+- Fill in the information and click Insert.

 Tips

-• You can reuse the same citation by selecting the "Re-use" option in the "Cite" drop-down menu.
+- You can reuse the same citation multiple times.
+Once you've entered a citation, select the "Re-use" option in the "Cite" drop-down.

 Where can I get more support with UBC Wiki?